Best 5 Balanced Diet Secrets Doctors Want You to Know

 Dehydration affects your body in many ways.
 Low water intake can make you sleepy, give you headaches, and change your mood.

 Eating a balanced diet helps your body absorb nutrients and keeps blood flowing well.
-Your meals will not help you as much without it.
+Your meals will not help you as much without water.

 I drink water as early as I rise from bed before reaching for coffee.
-Drinking water with your meals helps your body get the most from a balanced diet.
+Drinking water with my meals helps my body get the most from a balanced diet.

 Many people ignore dehydration, but it can cause dry skin, dark urine, and trouble focusing.
 Even with a healthy diet, your body needs water to stay energized.